angusjo/adapter-plate/README.md

 # adapter-plate

-leaf gen 2 em57 motor adapter plate with bore for a support bearing for the motor coupler(fits both em61 and em57 motors) available from BRAT INDUSTRIES
+leaf gen 2 em57 motor universal adapter plate. leaf to B-face motor bolt pattern.
+Center bore is for a optional support bearing for the motor coupler(fits both em61 and em57 motors) available from BRAT INDUSTRIES.
+With direct drive applications, a bearing is not nessasery.

 Contact me at angusjohnson@protonmail.com to inquire about Nissan Leaf motor couplers.